squ1rrel-ctf/squ1rrel.dev/_posts/2024-05-06-squ1rrel-mutex-lock.md

 ## Step 3: Exploiting the dependency

 Diffing `package-lock.json` will show that `express`, despite what `package.json` is telling you, isn't coming from NPM -- it's coming from GitHub.
 This is an issue with NPM.
-Although typically, when you install a package from GitHub, the source will show up in `package.json`, it isn't *required* to be there to pass validation when doing a clean install.
+Typically, when you install a package from GitHub, it'll show you it's from GitHub in `package.json`.
+However, it isn't *required* to be there to pass validation when doing a clean install.
 You can replace it with a simple version number, like it would be with an installation from the NPM registry, and as long as the `package-lock.json` is still there, it'll keep silently installing from GitHub.
-Even `npm audit` won't show that this is secretly happening -- in fact, there are [companies dedicated to finding hidden exploits like this!](https://socket.dev)
+Even `npm audit` won't show that this is secretly happening. *This is a huge issue with npm.*

 As an aside, GitHub doesn't even show `package-lock.json` diffs in PRs, calling them "too long".
 Without some external tool monitoring a project's `package-lock.json`, you could easily slip in your own version of a dependency in a routine PR, and create a backdoor that nobody would notice.
 Scary stuff, and we're already starting to see high-profile supply-chain attacks like this.
-I believe this is part of the future of web security and vulnerability analysis, which is what inspired me to write a challenge like this.
+I believe this is part of the future of web security and vulnerability analysis, which, again, is what inspired me to write a challenge like this.

 Anyways, here's the diff you'll see: